Giskard-AI/giskard/docs/open_source/talk_to_your_model/index.md

-# 🗣️Talk to your model
+# 🗣️ Talk to your model

 [//]: # (TODO: review page to make it flow well with other pages) The **Talk to Your Model** feature allows you to engage in a *conversation* with your ML model.
 Using natural language, you can: